developess/build_a_phoenix_api/README.md

 # Learn to build Elixir APIs 💻

 This repo consists of 2 exercises to help you get to grips with servers in Elixir.
-The first is a shortened and themed version of the guide in the [Phoenix docs](https://hexdocs.pm/phoenix/up_and_running.html#content) and uses templates, while the second challenges you to finish a fun geography app called "🌏 Hello, World", by writing an API to serve data to a SPA front end.
+The first is a shortened and themed version of the guide in the [Phoenix docs](https://hexdocs.pm/phoenix/up_and_running.html#content) and uses templates, while the second challenges you to finish a fun geography app called "Hello, World", by writing an API to serve data to a SPA front end. 🌏

 ## Exercise 1 - Your first REST API with Phoenix 🛌🦜